DreamLab/VmShepherd/docs/user/drivers/index.rst

 Entry points
 ------------

-To make easier to create and use other drivers without code changes VmShepherd uses python entry point mechanizm (https://packaging.python.org/specifications/entry-points/).
+To make easier to create and use other drivers without code changes within VmShepherd itself, python entry point mechanizm are being used (https://packaging.python.org/specifications/entry-points/)

 Entry points for drivers: